hiero-ledger/hiero-mirror-node/docs/design/block-node-support.md

 - `maxBlockItems`: The max number of block items allowed in a block streamed from block nodes
 - `maxBufferSize`: The max number of streamed block items to buffer before cancelling the block node subscription
-- `maxStreamResponseSizeMB`: The max size of a stream response from block nodes, in MB
+- `maxStreamResponseSize`: The max size of a stream response from block nodes
 - `maxSubscribeAttempts`: The max number of consecutive subscribe attempts to a block node before marking the node inactive
 - `readmitDelay`: The time to wait before readmitting an inactive block node
-- `statusTimeout`: The block node server status request timeout
+- `responseTimeout`: The block node server status request timeout

 ### BlockStream